wangziqi2013/wangziqi2013.github.io/_posts/2020-07-19-loseless-and-lossy-memory-io-link-compression.markdown

 metadata cache misses.
 Since the read size is unknown, the controller always bahaves conservatively, and fetches the full 128 byte block.
 Decompression, however, is still stalled until metadata bits are retrieved, since the decompression algorithm may need the actual size of compressed block.

+The paper also proposes a lossy compression algorithm for floating pointer numbers, which is also widely used in GPGPU workloads.
+The observation is that some workloads do not require high precision, and the application is willing to trade-off precision with efficiency.
+In addition, modern GPGPUs are already equipped with a special "Non-IEEE 754 compliant" mode which sacrifices precision for computation speed.